 Last updated: April 18, 2026 · By Eternal Elixir Science Team

-If you are buying TUDCA for the first time, the dosing label feels deliberately vague.
-Bottles list “500 mg per capsule” but say little about when to take it, how long to stay on it, or whether you should split it across the day.
-That ambiguity is why most Australians under-dose, over-dose, or give up before the compound has a chance to do anything useful.
+If you are buying TUDCA for the first time, the TUDCA dosage label feels deliberately vague.
+Bottles list “500 mg per capsule” but say little about when to take it, how long to stay on it, or if you should split it across the day.
+That is why most Australians under-dose.
+Or they over-dose.
+Or they give up before the compound has time to work.

 This guide settles the question.
-We walk through the dose ranges used in clinical research, the practical timing that actually makes a difference for bile flow and mitochondrial support, how long it takes to feel anything, and the specific protocols people run for liver, gut, athletic, and longevity goals.
-Everything here is referenced against peer-reviewed literature so you can see exactly where the numbers come from.
+We cover the dose ranges used in clinical research.
+We cover the practical timing that shifts bile flow and mitochondrial support.
+We cover how long it takes to feel the effects, plus the specific protocols people run for liver, gut, athletic, and longevity goals.
+Every claim is tied to peer-reviewed research.
+You can see where each number comes from.

 How Much TUDCA Should You Take Per Day?

 The research-backed daily range for tauroursodeoxycholic acid sits between 250 mg and 1,750 mg per day.
-That is a wide window, and it exists because TUDCA has been studied across three very different use cases: cholestatic liver conditions at the high end, insulin sensitivity and fatty liver support in the middle, and general mitochondrial or bile-flow maintenance at the lower end.
+That is a wide window.
+It exists because TUDCA has been studied across three use cases.
+Cholestatic liver conditions at the high end.
+Insulin sensitivity and fatty liver support in the middle.
+General mitochondrial or bile-flow upkeep at the low end.

-For a healthy adult using TUDCA as a targeted liver and bile support supplement, 500 mg once daily is the standard effective dose and the one that matches most clinical protocols in ambulatory populations.
-This is also why every Eternal Elixir TUDCA capsule is dosed at exactly 500 mg — it is the single figure that appears most often in the research literature, and it lets you calibrate up or down without having to break capsules.
+For a healthy adult using TUDCA to support the liver and bile flow, 500 mg once daily is the standard dose.
+It matches most clinical protocols for outpatient use.
+Every Eternal Elixir TUDCA capsule is dosed at exactly 500 mg.
+It is the number that shows up most often in the research.
+It also lets you dial up or down in clean steps, with no need to split capsules.

 Here is how the dosing tiers break down in practice: